 State Fair- State Fair is a medium, red apple with a tart flavor.
 These apples keep well and are good for desserts.

 -Trailman Crabapple: The Trailman crabapple is typical size for a crab-apple variety.
-They are yellow to red in color with a tart flavor.
-They are good in preserves, jams and desserts.
+They are yellow to red in color with a tart flavor and are good in preserves, jams and desserts.
 Trailman apples are noted for growing rapidly in Alaska.

 (These apples met one category.
 Descriptions will be skipped for time’s sake, this is simply a list of varieties.)